Arleigh Burke: Other awards

 In addition to the above, Burke earned the American Defense Service Medal with "Fleet" clasp, the Asiatic-Pacific Campaign Medal with two silver stars and two bronze stars (twelve engagements); the American Campaign Medal; World War II Victory Medal; Navy Occupation Service Medal, the National Defense Service Medal with bronze star (Admiral Burke became retroactively eligible for a second award after his retirement); Korean Service Medal with bronze battle star; the Philippine Liberation Medal with bronze service star; and the United Nations Korea Medal.
 He was awarded the Ui Chi Medal and the Presidential Unit Citation from the Republic of Korea as well as the Order of the Rising Sun, First Class by the Government of Japan.
-In 1960 he received the Grand Cross of the Royal Norwegian Order of St. Olav from the Norwegian King.
-In 1999 Admiral Burke became posthumously eligible for the Korean War Service Medal awarded by the Republic of Korea.
+In March 1959, he was elected an Honorary Member of the Royal Swedish Society of Naval Sciences.
+In 1960, he received the Grand Cross of the Royal Norwegian Order of St. Olav from the Norwegian King.
+In 1999, Admiral Burke became posthumously eligible for the Korean War Service Medal awarded by the Republic of Korea.